21 March 2023

-Unplugged, the Zef is a great silent violin for study, offering better sound, better response and better playability than a classical violin with a practice mute, or a conventional electric violin.
+Unplugged, the Electrolin is also an excellent mute study violin, offering better sound, response, and playing experience than a violin with a practice mute (lead), or an electric violin.

 How is this possible?